An avid knitter for over 10 years, Donna enjoys sharing her free patterns and knitting experience with other fiber fans and yarn lovers.

 First, when blocking your runner, be sure to stretch the length a little bit to open up the eyelets created by the k2tog, yo, yo, ssk.

 Finish by bringing your ribbon or yarn through the last eyelet and to the underside of your runner.
-Cut your ribbon leaving a 2-inch tail.
+Cut your ribbon, leaving a two-inch tail.
 Unpin your runner, turn it over, and use a needle and thread to tack the ribbon ends to the backside of your runner.

 If you want, you can also add some fringe to the ends of your runner, using the same ribbon or yarn as your woven detail.